-As I have done for the past eight years, I will continue to advocate for a safe and efficient transportation system that enhances our economy, limits carbon emissions, and provides multi-modal options for all users.
+As I have done for the past ten years, I will continue to advocate for a safe and efficient transportation system that enhances our economy, limits carbon emissions, and provides multi-modal options for all users.

 In my work on the transportation committee, I have sponsored and supported the following legislation and initiatives: